 (conditional): The evaluator shall configure the TOE as indicated in the operational guidance, and attempt to establish a connection using an IKEv1 Phase 1 connection in aggressive mode.
 This attempt should fail.
 The evaluator should then show that main mode exchanges are supported.
-This test is not applicable if IKEv1 is not selected above in the FCS IPSEC EXT.1.5 protocol selection.
+This test is not applicable if IKEv1 is not selected above in the FCS_IPSEC_EXT.1.5 protocol selection.

-The evaluator configured TOE and client according to guidance and was able to establish an IPsec connection.
-He then configured the client to use aggressive mode and the connection failed.
+The evaluator configured TOE and the admin computer according to guidance and was able to establish an IPsec connection.
+He then configured the admin computer to use aggressive mode and the connection failed.